QED1224/Toontown-Resources/README.md

 ## How does the C.F.O. choose which toon to attack? <a name="cfo-2"></a>

 At the start of the Crane Round, a list named `toonsToAttack` is created which contained the ID of every toon in the C.F.O. battle sorted randomly.
 Toons are then attacked according to this order: the toon at position 0 is attacked first and then its ID is appended to the end of the list.
 This cycle repeats for the duration of the battle.
+As the battle progesses, the C.F.O. will take less time to cycle thru `toonsToAttack`, eventually taking 7.84 seconds between each attack cycle.
+The attack cycle timer restarts at the beginning of each directed attack, when the C.F.O. begins turning towards the next targeted toon

 # C.J. <a name="cj"></a>
 [[back to top](#contents)]